 If you’re in a rush today, you could mark the day by having some plain but honourable baked beans on toast from your favourite tin.
 Or, to be more adventurous, you could cook up a French cassoulet, or sample some bean burritos.

-The top dry-bean producing state in America is North Dakota.
-Using the latest figures available (2008), Americans per person ate that year:
+The top dry-bean producing state in America is North Dakota as of 2018.

 It should be noted that there’s some disagreement about when Bean Day actually is.